Dining in Oregon

 We drove Heidi back to the new house.
 She had a work call at 1:30.
 We told her we'd drop her off and take care of the ottoman emergency.
 We attempted a curbside pick up at Target, but no luck.
 We went in!

 After months of avoiding inside visits to anything, Don and I walked into Target and grabbed an ottoman.
 It seemed so sinful, so daring, so exciting!
 I wanted to grab a million other things.
-(We're at a temp Airbnb after all!)
-But we grabbed the furniture and some Benadryl, that Heidi's doc recommended for sleep.
+(We need so much at our temp Airbnb!)
+But we just grabbed the furniture and some Benadryl, that Heidi's doc recommended for sleep.

 All this "helping" would be a lot easier if we'd been in our own house with all our stuff.
 Our Helping Adventures are so minimal, but still satisfying!